Global Small Cap

 Portfolio Attribution

-The Portfolio underperformed the Index in July 2024.
+The Portfolio underperformed the Index in February 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
-Our growth and technical (price momentum) factors were negative indicators in July.
-Our corporate events, competitive strength, and valuation factors were positive indicators.
-Our top-down macroeconomic and country/sector aggregate factors were negative while our currency factor was a positive indicator.
+Our bottom-up technical (price momentum), growth, and valuation factors were positive indicators in February.
+Competitive strength and corporate events were negative indicators.
+Our top-down country/sector aggregate and macroeconomic factors were positive indicators while currency was neutral.

 Quarterly Investment Outlook